roshansingh/roshansingh.github.io/_posts/2014-03-07-motorcycle-trip-to-hampi-gokarna-murudeshwara-and-jog-falls.md

 categories:
   - Travel
 tags:
-  - Bajaj Avenger
+  - bajaj-avenger
-  - Gokarna
+  - gokarna
-  - Hampi
+  - hampi
-  - Jog Falls
+  - jog-falls
-  - Motorcycle trip
+  - motorcycle-trip
-  - Murudeshwara
+  - murudeshwara
-  - Scuba dive
+  - scuba-dive
-  - Solo
+  - solo
-  - Western Ghats
+  - western-ghats
 ---
 After a lot of planning I left for my solo motorcycle ride from Bangalore to Hampi, Gokarna, Murudeshwara and Jog Falls.
 I started from Bangalore on Feb 22 and came back on March 1.
 I rode around 1400 kms.
 This post is a travel log.
 There is enough information available about all these places on the internet.